Travel and litigation

 Mandatory assignment

 Passengers must now apply by way of subpoena, they can no longer apply to the court by simple application.
-The summons may be made on behalf of a single passenger, or jointly, for example for members of the same family (a single summons in this case, applicable in the case of a family relationship including ascendants or collaterals up to 4e degree, spouses, partners of CIVIL PARTNERSHIPS or cohabitants).
-This measure is intended to limit mass assignments.
+The summons may be made on behalf of a single passenger, or jointly, for example for members of the same family (a single summons in this case, applicable in the case of a family relationship including ascendants or collaterals up to 4e degree, spouses, CIVIL PARTNERSHIP partners or cohabiting partners).
+This measure aims to limit mass assignments.

 Please note